-For an hour, actress and singer, Zendaya Maree Stoermer Coleman sat with Patrisse Cullors, co-founder of the Black Lives Matter movement to discuss everything from being an actress during a pandemic, her activism, and working with an all-Black team for the cover of InStyle magazine September issue.
+For an hour, actress and singer Zendaya Maree Stoermer Coleman sat with Patrisse Cullors, co-founder of the Black Lives Matter movement, to discuss everything from being an actress during a pandemic to activism, and working with an all-Black team for the cover of InStyle magazine September issue.

 Here are 5 things Zendaya revealed in her interview with Instyle…